NREL/TITANIC/README.md

 Scripts can be compiled and run from a Windows command line using the MATLAB MCR.

 #Documentation
-You're reading it.
-See also comments in the code.
+Most of the code and outputs are documented in the wiki at https://github.com/NREL/TITANIC/wiki.

 #Reporting issues and errors
 Please use the issue-tracker at https://github.com/NREL/TITANIC/issues to report issues.

-#Wiki
-Please use the wiki at https://github.com/NREL/TITANIC/wiki as you feel fit.

 #Code Maintainers
 * [Andy Clifton](mailto:andrew.clifton@nrel.gov) (National Renewable Energy Laboratory)